 Postgraduate opportunities in South Asian Studies

 The Faculty of Asian and Middle Eastern Studies offers two programmes of graduate study in South Asian Studies: a one-year MPhil and a research PhD.
 We usually expect applicants to hold a high Second or a First class BA degree.
+Please also refer to the following webpage about the MPhil in South Asian Studies.

 Indian Studies Research Group